seanreed1111/DEV-NEW-PYTHON-PRECOURSE/challenges/arraymethods7.md

         def test_3(self):
             # it should return a mirror of the original array when passed an n out of range
             self.assertEqual(main.getAllElementsButNth([4], 10), [4],
-            msg = 'should return a mirror of the original array when passed an n out of range')
+            msg = 'should return a mirror of the original list when passed an n out of range')

         def test_4(self):
             # it should return an empty array when passed in an empty array
-            self.assertEqual(main.getAllElementsButNth([]), [],
+            self.assertEqual(main.getAllElementsButNth([],0), [],
-            msg = 'should return an empty array when passed in an empty array')
+            msg = 'should return an empty list when passed in an empty list')

 ```